Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: deformed finite size 2 and holography

 where $(z, \bar{z})$ are the coordinates on the complex plane.
 The relations in \cref{stress_trfn,tt_sg_sht} remain valid with $\beta$ effectively replaced by $iL$.
 With these modifications, the expressions in \cref{ptfn_def,doee_act,doee_exp,coee_def} may now be applied to compute the OEE in a \ttbar{} deformed finite size \cft{2} at zero temperature.

-\subsection{Two disjoint intervals}
+\subsubsection{Two disjoint intervals}

 As earlier we start with the mixed state of two disjoint spatial intervals $A=[x_1,x_2]$ and $B=[x_3,x_4]$ in a \ttbar{} deformed finite size \cft{2} of length $L$ at zero temperature, defined on the cylindrical manifold $\mathcal{M}$ described above ($x_1<x_2<x_3<x_4$).
-The first order correction in the OEE for this configuration may still be computed utilizing \cref{coee_def,tt_dj,ward_hol,tt_dj_2,4pt_fn} with the modified conformal map described in \cref{map_fs} (effectively $\beta$ replaced by $iL$).
-It may be shown that the correction term vanishes.
-The details of the computation have been provided in \cref{app_dj_fs}.
+The first order correction in the OEE of two disjoint intervals in a \ttbar{} deformed finite size \cft{2} may be obtained by substituting \cref{tt_dj,ward_hol,tt_dj_2,4pt_fn} along with \cref{map_fs} ($\beta$ replaced by $iL$) into \cref{coee_def} as follows